B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 ## Feature Importance

-The figure below shows how important the features are.
+The figure below shows the coefficients and importance of each feature.
 The following can be inferred by comparing the coefficients:

-Funding amount and time to receive the first funding are crucial for success.
+- Funding amount and time to receive the first funding are crucial for success.
-Companies in the USA have a better chance in success than other countries Companies in California have a better chance in success than other U.S. states.
+- Companies in the USA have a better chance in success than other countries
+- Companies in California have a better chance in success than other U.S. states.

 ![Feature Importance](../assets/img/startup-success/Startup-Feature%20Importance.jpg){: .postImage}